How the Prophesied Judgment Is Related to Wisdom

 Hillel is credited with developing or advancing the Mishnah and Talmud, the oral and written commentaries on the Torah and Tanakh ("Old Testament").
 In fact, it was Hillel who actually established the idea that the Golden Rule is a summation of the Torah, and also advised people to love your neighbor, be loving, gentle and patient, and care for the poor and least of our brethren.

-Hillel the Elder understood that the Book of Wisdom reflects the feminine aspect of God and Divinity.
+Hillel the Elder understood that Solomon's Wisdom reflects the feminine aspect of God and Divinity.
 He understood the Greek idea of the Logos or the "Word," which was in the beginning and is made flesh in all human beings, and he also understood and taught the oneness of God and humanity.
 He knew and taught that we are One in the Holy Spirit of God, and he knew that even though most people do not and will not actually realize it and be enlightened while they are in this world, we all should love one another and treat all others as we would want to be treated if we were them.

 Hillel was probably the “Teacher of Righteousness” referred to in some of the Dead Sea Scrolls that were written by the mystic Jewish sect called Essenes, while Hillel’s enemy Shammai was probably the “Man of Lies” or the “Wicked Priest” referred to in the scrolls.